The Rock Pool: Background

-Connolly had married in 1930 and with the financial support of his wife had been able to enjoy a life of travel and particularly enjoyment of Mediterranean resorts.
+Connolly married in 1930 and with the financial support of his wife, he has been able to enjoy a life of travel and particularly enjoyment of Mediterranean resorts.
 The novel is set in the fictitious Trou-sur-mer ("Hole on the Sea"), which is said to have been based on Cagnes-sur-Mer between Cannes and Nice.

 Connolly had difficulty having the work published.
 The publisher who initially accepted it then turned it down because one of the partners objected to the heavy lesbian content.
 A second publisher explained that it could not be published "over here".
 Connolly then approached the Obelisk Press of Paris, who published it, but complained that the Anglo-Saxon reticence disgraced their list.
 It was published in Britain by Hamish Hamilton in 1947.

 To the modern reader, it may be surprising that the novel should have been considered obscene.
 The objection at the time was to the lack of "moral weight".
 This, Connolly attributes to his classical education, when he discovered by the use of cribs that the dry Latin he read was the "ironical, sensual and irreligious opinions of a middle-aged Roman, one whose chief counsel to youth was to drink and make love to the best of its ability".

 The central metaphor, the rock pool, was chosen because it represented a repository of life on a seashore, stranded in the rocks after the tide had gone out – an allusion to Trou-sur-mer and its inhabitants.
 Most of its characters were based on real individuals whose existence was precarious.

 The main character, Naylor, was apparently based on two people.
 One, likely Connolly himself, he described as sensitive, self-pitying, proud, romantic and a day-dreamer, who had lost his ambition and drive.
 The other was later revealed to be an acquaintance of Connolly: J. N. (Nigel) Richards, who was noted for being unlucky in love and other matters.
 Richards had abandoned a career as a stockbroker to become a tea planter in Burma – where his first wife had been killed by a crocodile, after falling from a boat.
 According to Connolly's biographer, Jeremy Lewis, when Connolly wrote The Rock Pool he believed, incorrectly, that Nigel Richards had also died in Burma.
-And when the two men met by chance, after the novel had been released, Connolly exclaimed: "my God, I thought you were dead!"
+When the two men met by chance, after the novel had been released, Connolly exclaimed: "my God, I thought you were dead!"
 (During the Second World War, Nigel Richards served with the RAF.
 In 1944, he was the rear gunner of a Lancaster bomber (JA905), commanded by Flight Lieutenant Jack Newton, shot down in Germany.
 There were no survivors.)